 This Turkish bread recipe only calls for a few simple ingredients that you already have at home.

-Flour – We would recommend using all-purpose flour and make sure to have a bit more than 3 cups available for dusting and shaping.
+- Flour – We would recommend using all-purpose flour and make sure to have a bit more than 3 cups available for dusting and shaping.
+Bread flour works fine too.

 Prepare the dough: